• Skip to primary navigation

 The granola gets poured on a parchment paper-lined baking sheet.
 Spread it out evenly.
 You’re going to check on the granola every 20 minutes for an hour.
 You’ll use a spatula to distribute it every time you check so that the granola doesn’t burn.
 It also helps evenly dry out the granola so that the end product is perfectly crunchy.

-It’s also a nutritional powerhouse with dark chocolate, whole grains, high protein nuts, and dried fruit.
 The best part is that you can double or triple this recipe as it will keep for at least 3 weeks in an airtight container.
 It’s perfect for making it on the weekend to enjoy all week long!

 If you’re looking for a recipe that will make your house smell amazing and keep the people around you happy, try this one!